Zeugwerk/Twinpack/README.md

 The Twinpack Package Manager is a powerful and user-friendly package management tool for TwinCAT libraries.
 It is designed to empower the TwinCAT community by enabling sharing and distribution of libraries.
 It acts as a versatile platform similarly to NuGet (but with a PLC touch), allowing users to efficiently manage and deploy their custom-built modules.

-With TwinCAT 3.1.4026, Beckhoff introduced a package manager which emphasizes the installation and maintenance of the TwinCAT Integrated Development Environment (IDE) and other software components tightly integrated with Beckhoff's proprietary offerings.
-While Twinpack and Beckhoff's package manager contribute to the advancement of TwinCAT technology, Twinpack stands out for its community-driven ethos, encouraging innovation, customization, and knowledge exchange among users, while Beckhoff's package manager centers on providing a streamlined experience for their official software installations.

 ## Quicklinks
 - [Installer](https://github.com/Zeugwerk/Twinpack/releases/latest)
 - [Registration](https://zeugwerk.dev/wp-login.php?action=register) (optional, only needed for `twinpack push`)